 - The Town features the Irish mafia of Boston.

-- The antagonists of Run are supposedly this, given their names (Halloran, Martins) and the Boston / Atlantic City setting.
+- The antagonists of Run are apparently Irish mobsters, given their names (Halloran, Martins) and the Boston / Atlantic City setting.

 - In The Godfather, the Corleone crime family is sometimes called 'the Irish Gang' because Vito's consigliere is the half-Irish half-German Tom Hagen.
 The Irish Mob proper is mentioned in passing as a group of 'mad dog Irish stick up artists' the Corleone's warred with during the Depression.
 They actually came within an inch of killing Vito, managing to shoot him (non-fatally obviously), which is better than Al Capone's gunmen managed.